 What is pre-translation cultural consulting?

-Our assessment involves first specifying which audiences the materials are meant to target and then identifying people in that culture who can critically assess the potential impact of messages within the context of their own cultural norms and preferences.
-The reviewers look at things like word choices, graphics, colors, tone, formatting, and overall themes; then they report back on their conclusions.
-The assessment report gives client guidance on which concepts and content require adaptation for that culture.
-The assessment may also make suggestions for changes to the source text to avoid communicating a confusing or inappropriate message to foreign audiences.
+Cultural consulting is an evaluation of the source materials by a native-language subject matter expert within the context of their culture’s norms and preferences.
+The reviewers consider word choices, graphics, colors, tone, formatting, and overall themes.
+The assessment report gives clients guidance as to which concepts and content require adaptation.
+The assessment will also make suggestions for changes to the source to avoid communicating a confusing or inappropriate message to foreign audiences.